PotcFdk/SteamDiscoveryQueueAutoSkipper/README.md

 ## Supported Events / Features

 Currently confirmed working:
-- Steam Sports Fest 2023 (May 15 - May 22): auto-claiming free daily stickers ✅
+- Steam Summer Sale 2023 (June 29 - July 13): auto-skipping discovery queue for a free trading card + auto-claiming free daily stickers ✅

 ## Description

 This userscript automates several Steam event-related things.

 Primarily (and hence, the name) it auto-advances when it detects that you are viewing a Steam Discovery Queue item.
-During the **Steam Winter Sale 2022** you get one trading card for going through your queue once a day.
+During the **Steam Summer Sale 2023** you get one trading card for going through your queue once a day.
 This script makes it easier to stay lazy.

 If your browser/setup supports it, it does this is a speedy way.
 Multiple discovery queues are processed to get the maximum number of cards per day, if supported.